LED Vs. Incandescent Lights – Which is the Best Lighting Technology?

 Incandescent lights are electric lights that use a wire filament.
 The filament is heated to a high temperature by passing an electric current through it, until a point where it glows with visible light.
 This process of producing light is referred to as incandescence, hence the name of the light bulbs.

-Incandescent light bulbs are the oldest types of the lighting fixture, and they have been around for several decades now.
+Incandescent light bulbs are the oldest types of lighting fixture, and they have been around for several decades now.
 However, despite the onset of new lighting technologies, they have managed to stick around.
 Below is a look at some of the reasons why:

 Advantages of incandescent lights